kongware/scriptum/README.md

 * they are lazy
 * they are stateless

-While the native `Promise` type misses both criteria, scriptum's `Serial` and `Parallel` type are compliant.
+While the native `Promise` type misses both criteria, scriptum's `Serial` and `Parallel` types are compliant.

 Control flow comprises the following instances: